sknebel/AutoAuth/AutoAuth.md

 * `request_id`- the request id it got assigned in the response to the External Token Request

 If the access token is available, the authorization endpoint returns the information to the client.
-It includes the data it received through the the Access Token Callback, excluding the `state` and adding the `realm` and `base_uri`.
+It includes the data it received through the the Access Token Callback, excluding the `state` and adding the `realm`.
 If it is not available, the responses are the same as in the OAuth2 Device Flow: https://tools.ietf.org/html/draft-ietf-oauth-device-flow-14#section-3.5

 Most notably, the new error codes are: